Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 31.9-39.4 in

 Broad-winged Hawks leave South America by the hundreds of thousands in the fall to start their migration to their breeding grounds in North America.
 Once they arrive they are found in the eastern part of the U.S. and throughout much of Canada, but not the western parts of the United States.
-Overall they are rare in Arizona.

-5. Northern Goshawk
+5. American Goshawk

 Length: 20.9-25.2 in